DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

          * Create new sub-projects
          * Select tracks and - move tracks to new sub-project

-   Homework: Over the weekend keep going with some of the sounds you crated today.
+   Homework: Over the weekend keep going with some of the sounds you created today.